magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-41136-expiration-date-of-the-mage-cache-sessid-is-not-extended.md

 ## Issue

-Expiration date of the "mage-cache-sessid" is not extended, resulting in customer data cleanup.
+The expiration date of the "mage-cache-sessid" is not extended, resulting in customer data cleanup.

 <ins>Steps to reproduce</ins>: